In a virtual address, President Zelenskyy calls on the U.S. to 'do more'

 "I have a dream.
 These words are known to each of you.
 Today I can say I have a need.
 I need to protect our sky," Zelenskyy said.
 "I need your decision, your help, which means exactly the same, the same you feel when you hear the words 'I have a dream.' "

 The speech comes as the Ukrainian death toll climbs and the Russian bombing, now in its third week, spreads farther west across Ukraine.
-According to the United Nations, almost 700 civilians have been killed in Ukraine since Russia's invasion.
+According to the United Nations, more than 700 civilians have been killed in Ukraine since Russia's invasion.

 "Now I'm almost 45 years old," Zelenskyy said in English.
 "Today my age stopped when the heart of more than 100 children stop beating.
 I see no sense in life if it cannot stop the deaths."

-The most recent numbers from the U.N. indicate indicate that closer to 50 children have been confirmed dead as of March 14, though total counts can be "considerably higher."
-It also notes that according to a report from the Ukrainian Parliament Commissioner for Human Rights, as of Tuesday, 97 children had been killed.
+The most recent numbers from the U.N. indicate indicate 52 children have been confirmed dead as of March 15, though total counts can be "considerably higher."
+The U.N. notes that the Prosecutor General's Office of Ukraine reports that 103 children had been killed and more than 100 injured.

 Zelenskyy proposed a new global alliance